-Kristen Hess grew up in Little Rock, Arkansas, and now resides in Fort Worth, Texas, but somewhere in the middle she has lived in Brazil, India and visited many other countries.
+Kristen Hess lives in her hometown of Little Rock, Arkansas, but somewhere in the middle she has lived in Brazil, Fort Worth, India, and has visited many other countries, providing countless sources of artistic inspiration.
 Her parents noticed her natural artistic talent from a young age and learned to carry a sketchbook to every sporting event, restaurant and car ride that comprised the busy life of a family of four kids.
 Upon the recommendation of an art teacher, Kristen’s parents let her talents develop naturally into her own style as she entered high school.
 Kristen’s obsession with horses caused her to trace and draw hundreds of horses from every book she could get in her hands.

 High school art proved to be a time of significant technical development in her art.
 She learned new styles, used new mediums – including oil paint – and for the first time did art in a community of people, watching and learning from others.
 Her teacher, Rosemary Parker, selflessly invested time and resources into Kristen’s development, entering her work in local shows, connecting her with other artists, challenging her to break out of her perfectionism in working in graphite to a looser painting style, and ultimately building her up to believe in her own potential.
 Kristen also credits much of her learning to two other local artists, Barry Thomas and Heike Talbert.
 Their teaching style and demonstrations helped Kristen learn the principles of painting, color and value while protecting the development of a unique style.